 He has personally selected all the materials with great discrimination, often just one from every hundred, then left them to dry for 15 years.
 As an alternative, you may select European maple for the back which is more than 20 years old, and aged spruce that is more than 100 years old.

 He also offer a selection of varnishes to suit your preferences, all of which are aesthetically

 elegant and tastefully applied.

-Whether you are an aspiring soloist, professional ensemble member, renowned teacher, or rising student, I can create an instrument to satisfy and exceed your requirements.
-Please browse at your leisure, share with me what you are looking for in an instrument, and I do hope you'll consider being one of my many customers from all around the world.
+Whether you are an aspiring soloist, professional ensemble member, renowned teacher, or rising student, he can create an instrument to satisfy and exceed your requirements.
+Please browse at your leisure, share with us what you are looking for in an instrument, and we do hope you'll consider being one of our many customers from all around the world.